TiraLabra/TiraLabra/Docs/definition.md

 Implementation
 ==============
 The application I am developing should be a working command-line application, taking a message, either encrypted or not, and running necessary algorithms for it and producing the wanted result: either a decrypted or encrypted message.
 The main algorithm itself is a symmetric block cipher (both encryption and decryption keys are the same), of which there have been defined several different modes.
+This project implements the Cymmetric Block Cipher mode, which is more secure than the simpler Electronic Code Book.

 Input and output
 ----------------
-The application accepts a number of parameters and flags from the command line, including flags for encryption or decryption (specified in [manual file] (https://github.com/Julppu/Tira-DESu/blob/master/Docs/man.md).
+The application accepts a number of parameters and flags from the command line, including flags for encryption or decryption (specified in [manual file] (https://github.com/Julppu/Tira-DESu/blob/master/Docs/man.md)).

 Algorithms
 ----------